sw1p3rino/sw1p3rino.github.io/_posts/2022-11-19-GmailPGPencryption.md

 In this guide i will explain the setup of an easy way to encrypt and decrypt emails sent and received via gmail.
 I will be doin this using the FlowCrypt browser extension.

-**This will only work for Firefox and Google Chrome.**
+**Currently this blogpost is only applicable for Firefox, Google Chrome and the Brave browser.**

-I will be showcasing it for firefox but it is basically the same for chrome.
+I will be showcasing it for firefox but it is basically the same for the others.
 So here we go:

 ## Install the FlowCrypt browser extension
 1. Access the [FlowCrypt](https://flowcrypt.com/) page and click on **Get Firefox Extension**![Step 1 Installation](\assets\images\posts\FlowCrypt\FlowCrypt_Startpage.png)